 The VCs responded in a variety of ways, but they all were essentially saying the same thing.
 If a company can get access to all of the valuable data in a given space and can provide a better product and user experience than everyone else because of it, they will be able to continue to get access to more of that data than anyone else They will continue to pull away with an almost monopolistic power.

 There are plenty of VC firms that focus exclusively on AI, and many of them are based where all of the AI talent is: on the coasts.
 It’s because of the winner-take-all dynamic that exists in AI right now.
 A company like Google provides a better, more relevant, cleaner user experience for search than any other company on earth.
 It’s unlikely that someone would default to using Yahoo or Bing as their generic search option.
+There is an entire ecosystem of businesses built not just around ranking in Google, but recovering from their algorithm updates.
+Bing and Yahoo have – relatively speaking – nothing of the sort.

 As a result, Google gets access to more global searches.
 This means they can continually inform and update their algorithm to find the most relevant answers, to run more tests, to run more examples of new permutations of their kind of search algorithm in order to find the destination pages that are most likely to serve their users.
 They’re able to get better and better at it as a search engine, and in turn, continue to monopolize search.
 I posit that their end goal is a vastly more significant monopoly, but that’s another article altogether…